 Hold your own Cooking Show at home

 My Nanny Family loves baking and the Food Network, in fact, most kids love cooking, so I know we’ll be giving this a try during our time away from school.

 I’d suggest giving the kids an ingredient they need to incorporate in a meal.
 Don’t make it too difficult so what they make will be edible and no food is wasted.
-Try giving them: Pasta Sauce, Corn, Bananas, or other common meal ingredient.
+Try giving them: Pasta Sauce, Corn, Bananas, or another common meal ingredient.
 You could even try one of these kid-friendly recipes from around the world.

 Afterward, get together and watch an episode of a cooking show starring kids to give them some inspiration for the next time you do the cooking activity.